IvanBorba/users-register/README.md

 ## Users API:

-At this project our educacional instituition provided us an API designed to handle users and feedbacks registers, we choosed axios library to do our HTTP requisitions.
+At this project our educacional instituition provided us an API designed to handle users and feedbacks registers, we choose axios library to do our HTTP requisitions.

 ### Original repository: